Home/ Guides/ Machine Components/ Zero Backlash vs. Backlash

 Frequently Asked Questions About Zero Backlash and Backlash

-Torsional backlash (or reversal backlash) is the angular deviation between the input and output axis when the direction is reversed – measured in arcminutes or degrees.
-Radial play is a lateral displacement between bearing and shaft.
-For positioning drives, torsional backlash is critical because it affects control accuracy.
-Radial play is more of a bearing phenomenon.
+Torsional backlash (backlash) is the angular deviation on direction reversal – measured in arcmin.
+Radial play is lateral bearing-to-shaft displacement.
+For positioning drives, torsional backlash is critical; radial play is a bearing phenomenon.
 Both should be minimized, but their effects differ.

-Yes, definitely.
-Preloading via angular contact bearings, needle bearing packs, or special bearing arrangements can reduce radial and axial play.
-This is often cheaper than purchasing a new gearbox generation.
-However, preloading increases the bearing load and can shorten service life.
-For high-precision applications, a combination of low-backlash gearbox plus preloaded bearings is typical.
+Yes.
+Angular contact or needle bearing packs under preload eliminate radial and axial play – often more economical than a new gearbox.
+Drawback: preload increases bearing load and shortens service life.
+A combination of low-backlash gearbox plus preloaded bearings is typical.

 Zero-backlash components require higher manufacturing accuracy (quality grades 5–7 per DIN 3961–3967 instead of 9–10).
 This means: specialized manufacturing tools, longer cycle times, more quality control, and higher scrap rates.
 Bellows couplings and metal bellows couplings have complex elastic structures that are expensive.
 The higher costs are often justified by improved control accuracy and service life.